zesty-io/bdx-connector-integration/README.md

 This Zesty.io integration writes a file to the ftp named `zesty-sync.txt` with a timestamp of the sync.
 The system will sync once a day.

+### Process

+* This endpoint needs to be periodically hit on a daily basis to get new information
+* data needs to be verified to prevent dual entry
+* an notification needs to be written to tell a user when the last sync was

 ## Key Word Topics

-Google Cloud Dunction, Digital Transtion , Legacy Lift and Shift, ERP to Cloud, Google Task, FTP, XML
+Google Cloud Function, Digital Transformation, Legacy Lift and Shift, ERP to Cloud, Google Task, FTP, XML

 ## Project Organization